ThatOneCalculator/DiscordRPCMaker/README.md

 ---

 ### Part 1: Creating your presence application (same on all platforms)
 *Options 4-7 are optional!
-This is if you want your status to have images.*
+They're if you want images.*
 1. Go to https://discord.com/developers/applications/.
 2. Hit the "New Application" button in the top right.
 3. Give it a good name.
 This will be what the main text says!